 - Carry out an analysis or risk assessment of all employee workstations

 - Give employees relevant information in regard to any measures that have been implemented.

-- Provide training for employees in VDU use before the commencement of work or when the workstation has been modified.
+- Provide training for employees in VDU used before the commencement of work or when the workstation has been modified.

-- Carry out a risk assessment or analysis if an employee moves to a new workstation of there are significant changes to their current workstation.
+- Carry out a risk assessment or analysis if an employee moves to a new workstation or there is significant changes to their current workstation.

 - Ensure that an eye test is made available to every employee who uses a VDU.

 Why are VDU assessments so important?